27-31-32-33-34 MEDICAL_mobile

 Symptoms first manifest as fever, headache, muscle pain, and general malaise accompanied by diarrhea, vomiting, and abdominal pain.

-More than half of patients experience hemorrhage, characterized by bleeding in the gastrointestinal tract, epistaxis, hematuria (presence of blood in urine), bleeding gums, and petechiae.
-Bleeding can evolve into disseminated intravascular coagulation (DIC) and multiorgan failure.
-In these cases mortality ranges from 25% to 90%.
+More than half of patients manifest hemorrhagic phenomena, characterized by bleeding in the gastrointestinal tract, epistaxis, hematuria (presence of blood in urine), gingival bleeding, and petechiae.
+Hemorrhages may evolve into disseminated intravascular coagulation (DIC) and multiorgan failure.
+In these cases, mortality ranges from 25% to 90%.

 For diagnostic suspicion of Ebola virus infection, there must be a combination of symptoms indicative of EVD and possible exposure to EVD within 21 days before the onset of symptoms.
-Ebola virus can be detected in the blood after the onset of symptoms (especially fever).
-In order to confirm diagnosis of Ebola, laboratory tests are the identification of viral antigens (ELISA), of the viral genome by PCR or isolation of the virus.
-In the advanced stage of the disease, on the other hand, serologic testing for IgM or IgG antibodies can be performed.
+Ebola virus can be detected in blood after the onset of symptoms (particularly fever).
+In order to confirm diagnosis of Ebola, laboratory tests are identification of viral antigens (ELISA), viral genome by PCR or virus isolation.
+In the advanced stage of the disease, on the other hand, a serological test for IgM or IgG antibodies can be performed.

-To date, there is no specific treatment for the Ebola virus.
-Therapy is based on support of body function and symptom containment, such as hydration and electrolyte balance, oxygen therapy, administration of blood components, antipyretics and antiemetic agents.
+To date, there is no specific treatment for Ebola virus.
+Treatment is based on support of body function and symptom containment, such as hydration and electrolyte balance, oxygen therapy, administration of blood products, antipyretics and antiemetics.

 Increasing awareness of risk factors for Ebola infection and protective measures that can be implemented by the community is a powerful and effective means of reducing human transmission:

-• Reducing the risk of transmission from wildlife to humans by reducing contact with bats, monkeys and antelopes.
+• Reduce the risk of transmission from wildlife to humans by reducing contact with bats, monkeys, antelopes.
 Animal products should be thoroughly cooked before consumption;

-• Reducing the risk of inter-human transmission by adopting appropriate personal protective equipment to care for sick individuals;
+• Reduce the risk of interhuman transmission by adopting appropriate personal protective equipment to care for sick individuals;

-• Carrying out the safe and dignified burial of the dead;
+• Carry out the safe and dignified burial of the dead;

-• Educating on good personal and environmental hygiene;
+• Educate on good personal and environmental hygiene;

-• Reducing the risk of possible sexual transmission.
-The WHO recommends that male survivors have protected sex for at least 12 months after the onset of symptoms or until semen tests negative twice for the virus.
+• Reduce the risk of possible sexual transmission.
+WHO recommends that male survivors have protected sex for at least 12 months after the onset of symptoms or until semen tests negative twice for the virus.

-The experimental Ebola vaccine, rVSV-ZEBOV, was studied during the large outbreak in 2015 in Guinea, involving 11,841 people.
-The vaccine, which has demonstrated a high degree of efficacy, is currently being used in the ongoing Ebola outbreak in the DRC, targeting those most at risk such as health care workers or contacts of infected people.
+The experimental Ebola vaccine, rVSV-ZEBOV was studied during the major outbreak in 2015 in Guinea, involving 11,841 people.
+The vaccine, which has shown a high degree of efficacy, is currently being used in the ongoing Ebola outbreak in the DRC, targeting those most at risk such as health workers or contacts of infected people.

-The information presented is general in nature, is published for informational purposes for a general public and does not replace the relationship between patient and doctor.
+The information presented is general in nature, is published for general audiences, and is not a substitute for the relationship between patient and physician.